Veykril/tlborm/src/macros/macro_rules.md

 This matches if and only if the input is also empty (*i.e.* `four!()`, `four![]` or `four!{}`).

-Note that the specific grouping tokens you use when you invoke the macro *are not* matched.
+Note that the specific grouping tokens you use when you invoke the function-like macro *are not* matched, they are in fact not passed to the invocation at all.
 That is, you can invoke the above macro as `four![]` and it will still match.
 Only the *contents* of the input token tree are considered.

 Matchers can also contain literal token trees, which must be matched exactly.
 This is done by simply writing the token trees normally.
 For example, to match the sequence `4 fn ['spang "whammo"] @_@`, you would write:

 ```rust,ignore
 macro_rules! gibberish {